huwenboshi/huwenboshi.github.io/_posts/2021-02-21-crosspopfunct.markdown

 in functionally important genomic regions, we also think it would be important for future genetic studies to collect and model environmental effects, to better reveal the *true* genetic effects.

+---

+We found more population-specific genetic effects in functionally important regions of the genome (e.g. gene regions, regions that regulate gene expression, etc.), compared to the rest of the genome.
+We found even more population-specific genetic effects around immune genes (genes that play important roles in the immune system).
+And we conjecture that population-specific genetic effects have something to do with gene-environment interactions at regions impacted by positive selection.